sigma/yann.hodique.info/content/blog/2011/12/11/fixing_greek_characters_display.md

 selected one does not contain the required symbols.

 Anyway, as you can see in the following capture of my rxvt-unicode setup, it's not exactly pretty (bottom left for the display before fixing).
-It gets mucc better after modifying my `~/.Xdefaults` to contain:
+It gets much better after modifying my `~/.Xdefaults` to contain:

 ```